NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 - *Civilians*: Can be in 3 different states, depending whether they find themselves near a fire or if they are following instructions
   - *In-need* (i.e. near a fire): They cannot move and needs to be assisted.
 After $T_v$ time units near a fire, they became a casualty
   - *Busy*: The civilian is following an instructions and can be either assisting directly or contacting a _first-responder_ to get help
-  - *Moving*: When civilians are not near a fire or busy enacting some instruction, they can move towards an exit to get to safety following a some _moving policy_
+  - *Moving*: When civilians are not near a fire or busy enacting some instruction, they can move towards an exit to get to safety following some _moving policy_
 - *First-responders*:
   - *Assisting*: When a civilian _in-need_ is within a 1-cell range, the _first-responder_ will assist them for $T_"fr"$ time units.
 After that, the assisted civilian is considered safe
   - *Moving*: When free from other tasks, the _first-responder_ can move following some _moving policy_
-- *Drones*: They survey their surroundings, limited by the field of view $N_v$ of the sensors, and follow a pre-determined path moving 1 cell at each time step.
+- *Drones*: They survey their surroundings, limited by the field of view $N_v$ of the sensors, and following a pre-determined path moving 1 cell at each time step.
 When two civilians, one _in_need_ and one free, are detected the drone can instruct the free civilian to assist the _in_need_ directly or to contact a _first-responder_

 == Model Assumptions

-To simplify the model described in the assignment the following assumptions have been made:
+To simplify the model described in the assignment, the following assumptions have been made:
-- The map is a 2D grid with a fixed number of rows and columns, and fires and exits are static (i.e. they won't change during simulation);
+- The map is a 2D grid with a fixed number of rows and columns, and fires and exits are static (i.e. they won't change during simulation)
-- The distance between 2 cells is considered as the number of step needed to move from one cell to the other allowing diagonal movement, not the Euclidean distance;
+- Movements from one cell to another allows for diagonal movements.
+Therefore, the distance can be esily computed as the maximum between the difference of the x and y coordinates
-- When a _civilian_ need to move towards someone _in_need_ or a _first-responder_, the model consider it moving for the whole duration of the movement and considering it safe at the end, without modeling the actual movement of the _civilian_;
+- Movement of _civilians_ and _first-responders_ towards a human target (e.g. a _survivor_ goes to a _first-responder_), are modeled with a wait state, where the agents remains idle for the duration of the movement, and with a change in coordinates.
+This is done to reduce the complexity of the model
-- Drones know the global position of all the _first-responders_ and their status, at any given time;
+- Drones know the global position of all the _first-responders_ and their status, at any given time.
+This allows them to instruct _civilians_ to contact the nearest _first-responder_
-- All _civilians_ know the location of the exits and can determine the nearest one;
+- All _civilians_ know the location of the exits and can determine the nearest one
-- _survivors_ cannot start the simulation inside a fire cell.
+- _survivors_ cannot start the simulation inside a fire cell

+#pagebreak()

 = Model Description and Design Choices

+== State and Parameters Representation

+// The model is implemented in Uppaal, a tool that allows to model, validate and verify NTAs and NSTAs.

+Each agent type (_civilian_, _first-responder_, _drone_) is represented by an automaton, called *template* in Uppaal.
+These templates are characterized by many different parameters, and are implemented in Uppaal in the following way:
+- The template signature (the parameters list) contains only one constant parameter, the agent id, annotated with a custom type defined as an integer with the range of possible ids (e.g. `typedef int[0, N_DRONES-1] drone_t;`).
+This way, by listing the template names in the _System declaration_ (`system Drone, Survivor, FirstResponder;`), Uppaal can automatically generate the right number of instances of each template;
+- The agents' parameters are defined in constant global arrays.
+Each template instance can then access its own parameters by using the agent id as an index for these arrays (e.g. `const pos_t drones_starting_pos[drone_t] = {{1, 3}, {6, 3}};`).

+This setup allows to easily define the simulation parameters all inside the _Declaration_ section, thus without modifying neither the templates nor the _System declaration_ section, and to easily assign different parameters to each agent instance.

-== Map Representation
+=== Map Representation
-// image("images/assignment_scenario.jpg", width: 7cm)

 #wrap-content(rect(fill: luma(240), radius: 1mm, inset: 0.5em, [
 ```cpp
 // Map cell status enumeration